sunpy/ndcube/joss_paper/paper.md

 properties they represent.

-Due of the prevalence of N-D data and the importance of coordinate transformations, there exist mature Python packages that handle them.
+Due of the prevalence of N-D data and the importance of coordinate transformations, there exist mature Python packages for handling them.
 For example, arrays can be handled by numpy and dask and coordinates by astropy’s WCS and coordinates modules.
-If you want to treat these components separately, then these existing tools work well.
+If you want to treat these components separately, the existing tools work well.
 However, they are not suited to treating data and coordinates in a combined way.
 This is the purpose of ndcube.